shipio/knowledgebase/content/frequently-asked-questions.md

 Similar to Apple's system, which uses Provisioning Profiles, Android requires that all application files (APK's) be signed with a keystore before they can be installed on a device.
 Keystore's come in two flavors:

-Debug Keystores: These keystores are used only for development.
+- **Debug Keystores**: These keystores are used only for development.
 APK's signed with a Debug Keystore cannot be uploaded to Google Play and require that end users who install the application turn on the "Unknown Sources" setting [(see how)](http://www.youtube.com/watch?v=p8rnyuCsrTg).
-Release Keystores: These keystores are used to sign the production version of your application so that it can be uploaded and distributed on Google Play.
+- **Release Keystores**: These keystores are used to sign the production version of your application so that it can be uploaded and distributed on Google Play.

 You can upload either keystore-type to Ship.io from the Code Signing page and choose the keystore when creating your build step.
 However, you can also choose to have Ship.io generate a debug keystore when creating your build step for simplicity (if you don't intend on publishing the generated app to the Google Play).
 Go to the [Android build step help page](http://support.ship.io/hc/en-us/articles/202290039-Using-Gradle-to-Build-an-Android-Project) for more details.

 The important points to understand about signing Android applications are: